 An estimated 20 million Americans get sick with the virus each year, according to the Centers for Disease Control and Prevention (CDC), and it is blamed for as many as 900 deaths in the United States each year.

 How norovirus spreads

-The notoriety of norovirus comes from the ease with which it spreads from one person to another: You can catch it by ingesting food or drink that's been contaminated, or by touching any contaminated surface, then touching your nose, mouth or eyes.
-The virus is also aerosolized, or sprayed into the air, when an infected person vomits or flushes a toilet, and can spread when a person inhales the aerosolized virus.
+Norovirus is transmitted mostly through the fecal-oral route, meaning from feces of an infected individual to the mouth of a susceptible individual.
+People get infected by ingesting food or drink that's been contaminated, or by touching any contaminated surface, then touching their nose, mouth or eyes.
+The virus is also aerosolized, or sprayed into the air, when an infected person vomits or flushes a toilet, and can spread when a person inhales the aerosolized virus, according to the CDC.

 Symptoms of norovirus

-Though these symptoms can be severe, they are usually short-lived, and most people recover within two days.
+Though these symptoms can be severe, they are usually short-lived, and most people recover within three days, according to the CDC.
 Only particularly severe cases, usually involving young children, the elderly or people with compromised immune systems, require hospitalization.

-Treatment and prevention
+Treatment and prevention for norovirus

 Currently, there are no specific treatments or vaccines for norovirus infection, Yuan said.

 "Most people recover from norovirus without any specific treatment, as the illness is usually self-limiting and runs its course within a few days," she said.
 "Treatment is typically focused on relieving symptoms such as nausea, vomiting, and diarrhea, and preventing dehydration through oral rehydration therapy."